vmware/harbor-boshrelease/README.md

-# Harbor BOSH release
+# Harbor BOSH Release

 Project Harbor is an enterprise-class registry server that stores and distributes Docker images.
 Harbor extends the open source Docker Distribution by adding the functionalities usually required by an enterprise, such as security, identity and management.
 As an enterprise private registry, Harbor offers better performance and security.
 Having a registry closer to the build and run environment improves the image transfer efficiency.
 Harbor supports the setup of multiple registries and has images replicated between them.
 In addition, Harbor offers advanced security features, such as user management, access control and activity auditing.

-This repository uses the [Harbor](https://github.com/vmware/harbor) offline installation package to create the [BOSH](https://bosh.io) release which can be used to quickly deploy a standalone Harbor.
+This repository uses the [Harbor](https://github.com/vmware/harbor) offline installation package to create the [BOSH](https://bosh.io) release for Harbor, which can be used to quickly deploy a standalone Harbor.
 The main idea of this Harbor BOSH release is running the Harbor components as containers on top of Docker and docker-compose.
-Please be noted here that **it's not a HA architecture of the Harbor deployed with this Harbor BOSH release.**
+Please be noted here that **it's not a HA architecture deployed with this Harbor BOSH release.**

+This BOSH release for Harbor is open sourced under Apache License Version 2.0.

 ## Repository Contents

-This repository is structured for use with BOSH; an open source tool for release engineering, deployment and lifecycle management of large scale distributed services.
+This repository consists of the following file directories.

 ### packages
 Packaging instructions used by BOSH to build each of the dependencies.
 The following 4 packages are contained in this repository: